zeus-fyi/zeus/README.md

 #### ```apps/hercules``` ####
 #### ```pkg/hercules/client```

-Hercules is web3 middleware that manages web3 infrastructure and connections to other middleware packages, such as web3signer, chain snapshot downloading, setting up mev-boost, orchestrating transactions and client switching, key generation and management, and much more coming soon.
+Hercules is web3 middleware that manages web3 infrastructure and connections to other middleware packages.
 It also contains useful apis to debug and troubleshoot web3 infrastructure.

 ### Snapshots ###